XDLoLiK/move-copy-lab/README.md

 ## Move Semantics
 C++ move constructors use so-called rvalue references.
 Rvalue references are basically references to the objects which are soon to be destroyed.
-These temporary objects are never to be used by the user, thus they can serve us as a trash can where we store all the useless data.
+These temporary objects are never to be used by the user again, thus they can serve us as a trash can where we store all the useless data.
 In move constructors we can always use shallow copying.
-That is why move constructors are usually a better choice when talking about speed.
+That is why move constructors are usually a better choice when talking about perfomance.

 ## Note
 I am not going to take T(T&) and T(const T&&) into account as they